How you can observe a hearing

 The following people will be in the hearing room:

 There will usually be three panel members present.
 They are independent of the NMC and completely impartial.
 At least one member of the panel will be a nurse or midwife.
 There will also be at least one lay member on the panel.
 This means they are from outside the profession and not on the NMC register.

 The panel also includes a chair person who is an experienced panel member and is responsible for the proceedings.

 The legal assessor is an independent and experienced barrister or solicitor.
 The legal assessor advises the panel on any relevant law, to support the panel’s decision-making.

 The case presenter sits away from the panel.
 They will act as prosecutor in the case, on behalf of the NMC, and will be calling the witnesses.

 The panel secretary is a member of NMC staff.
 The panel secretary helps the panel to run the hearing and draft its decision.
 The panel secretary will be a key contact for you throughout the day.

-The nurse or midwife under investigation may be present at the hearing.
+The nurse, midwife or nursing associate under investigation may be present at the hearing.
 They may also be accompanied by a representative who will put their case forward on their behalf.

-Witnesses can be called by the NMC or by the nurse or midwife under investigation.
+Witnesses can be called by the NMC or by the nurse, midwife or nursing associate under investigation.
 Witnesses give evidence about what happened under oath or by affirming that what they are saying is true.

 There may be a shorthand writer or logger present throughout the hearing, in both public and private sessions, to record the proceedings.

 Noise and disturbances

 Please ensure your phone is turned off and you remain silent during the hearing.
 Do not distract the panellists or others present at the hearings in any way.

 If attending a physical hearing, you cannot bring canned drinks or food into the hearing room, however screw-top drinks are allowed.